-At the start of the year, there was a new class released by Lisa Congdon (who I am a total fan of!) called Creative Bootcamp.
-It's a 6 part class, and each part has a new exercise to work through.
+At the start of the year, there was a new Creativebug class released by Lisa Congdon (who I am a total fan of!) called Creative Bootcamp.
+It’s a 6 part class, and each part has a new exercise to work through.
 The class was easy to follow along with and is perfect for beginners or novice artists.
-While a lot of the courses on Creativebug have an end project in mind, this course is focused around sparking your creativity and exploring new ideas.
+You create a lot of end projects with the courses on Creativebug, however this class is focused around sparking your creativity and exploring new ideas.
 Each week explores a different exercise to play around with to develop new ideas for yourself.
-I was amazed how easy the exercises were yet they generated so many new ideas of my own that I wanted to develop further.
+I was amazed how inspiring the exercises were, and as a result they generated so many new ideas of my own.

-Most of the weeks were exercises I hadn't really done before but used materials I was very familiar with so they weren't intimidating by any means.
-The whole class was really approachable, and because the exercises were fairly simple it also meant they were easy to find success with.
+Most of the weeks were exercises I hadn’t really done before but used materials I was very familiar.
+The whole class was really approachable, and it was easy to feel successful with it.

 Another exercise that was new to me was working in monochrome.
-I naturally want to use all. the. colours. when I'm creating.
+I naturally want to use all. the. colours. when I’m creating.
 No surprise there.
-The page on the left was another experiment where I used instant coffee at different strengths to create different shades of brown.
-It's a bit sticky though!
+The page on the left I used instant coffee at different strengths to create different shades of brown.
+It’s a bit sticky though!

 The Creative Bootcamp was so much fun to take!
 It was a great exercise in loosening up and trying new methods in my sketchbook.
-It was a relatively simple class, but the beauty is these simple exercises are a fantastic channel for stirring up creativity as you work through them.
+It was a relatively simple class, but the beauty is these simple exercises are a fantastic channel for stirring up creativity.

 The final lesson was creating one cute little book to work in the future.
 I love it so much that I’m planning to share it in it’s own post!
 You can see the first couple pages below.
 The Creative Bootcamp is great for both beginners and experienced artist’s alike due to the approachable and easy exercises in each lesson.
 Right now you can get 1 month and one class to keep forever for just $1 plus 30% off at Jo-Ann’s.
 It’s the perfect time to give this easy and fun class a try!